st-tu-dresden/inloop/docs/deployment.md

 to install all required packages.

-**Hostname setup:** verify your system's hostname is setup correctly. `hostname` and `hostname -f` should print the short and fully qualified hostname of your machine, e.g.:
+**Hostname setup:** verify that your system's hostname is configured correctly. `hostname` and `hostname -f` should print the short and fully qualified hostname of your machine, e.g.:

     $ hostname
     inloop